Devissage and Localization for the Grothendieck Spectrum of Varieties: Localization of ACGW-categories

 There is a functor of double categories $s: \C\rto \C\bs\A$ which takes each object to itself and takes every morphism to itself.

-\begin{remark} As currently defined, $\C\bs\A$ does not have the structure of a CGW-category, as we do not have a definition of how to extend $c$ and $k$ to morphisms.
+\begin{remark} As currently defined, $\C\bs\A$ does not have the structure of a CGW-category, as we cannot prove that the definitions of $c$ and $k$ give equivalences of categories.
 Proving that such a structure exists appears to require a development of a theory of a left calculus of fractions for a double category.
 As this is far beyond the scope of this paper, we state as a condition of the localization theorem that $\C\bs\A$ extends to a CGW-category in a fashion compatible with the CGW-structure on $\C$ and the functor $s:\C\rto \C\bs\A$ and show that this works for our relevant examples.
-In future work we hope to simplify these conditions.
+In Proposition~\ref{prop:C-A-well-def} we show that as long as $c$ and $k$ give equivalences of categories, $\C\bs\A$ is a well-defined CGW-category.
+In future work we hope to simplify this condition.

 If $\C\bs\A$ is a CGW-category then by definition the functor $s$ is a CGW-functor. \end{remark}